literalpie/Annotated-Angular-Roadmap/README.md

 [This PR](https://github.com/angular/angular/pull/42831) shows a rough prototype from someone on the team.
 The API will likely change a ton.

+[An RFC](https://github.com/angular/angular/discussions/43784) has been released with a very detailed overview of how standalone components could work.

 # Future
 (Items with no public movement have been excluded)